AlvaroMG1721/seatPassengers/README.md

 What is missing
 ---------------
-  - Tests: there are tests missing for many of the methods used in the application.
+  - Tests: there are tests missing for many of the methods used in the application and the 'Group' class lacks and appropriate compare method.
   - The method that splits oversized groups should take into account window preference.
   - Currently, groups are processed individually.
 To improve satisfaction, we could take into account the rest of the groups, make the best combinations and then place them.
-  - There are some consta
+  - There are some constants hardcoded.
-  - Refactoring and optimization of the classes in package 'algorithm'
+  - Refactoring and optimization of the methods in package 'algorithm'